 The headline data is real.
 The trial that was supposed to confirm it failed.

 The 2025 Nature Medicine analysis of roughly 1 million diabetic patients found a 10 to 20% reduction in dementia and Alzheimer's incidence in those on GLP-1 medications vs other diabetes drugs.
 The signal is consistent across populations, doses, and follow-up windows.
-Mechanistically, this fits: GLP-1 receptors are expressed throughout the brain, GLP-1 reduces neuroinflammation, and the drugs reduce amyloid-beta and tau pathology in 22 of 30 preclinical animal studies.
+Mechanistically, this fits: GLP-1 receptors are expressed throughout the brain, GLP-1 reduces neuroinflammation, and the drugs reduce amyloid-beta and tau pathology in 22 of 30 preclinical studies.

 Who is most likely to benefit (preventively)